JayaChandraDadi/community-resilience-analysis/README.md

 2. **Paper 2**: *Community resilience to wildfires: A network analysis approach by utilizing human mobility data*

 ---
+## Disaster Context
+This analysis specifically focuses on Tropical Storm Imelda, which impacted Port Arthur, Texas in September 2019.
+Using SafeGraph mobility data, we analyzed human mobility disruptions and recovery patterns in the month before (August), during (September), and after the event (October) to compute:

+Community resilience metrics using centrality-based network analysis.

+Resilience triangle parameters: Drop (%), Recovery (%), and Duration of Disruption.

+Clustered CBGs based on resilience behavior using DTW and KMeans.

+Regression analysis to understand the influence of factors on resilience.

 ##  Dependencies

 - Python 3.8+